 Here's how to get the Android 4.3 Jelly Bean update on your Nexus 7 or Nexus 10 tablet the easy way.
-Also see our Nexus 7 2 review and Everything you need to know about Android 4.3 Jelly Bean.
+Also see our Nexus 7 2 review.

 Install Android 4.3 Jelly Bean on your Nexus 7, Nexus 10